How does Iowa termination law and at-will exceptions work?

 Protected-activity audit before the decision

-Before any Iowa termination, your country specialist runs a protected-activity sweep.
+Before any Iowa termination, your Teamed employment specialist runs a protected-activity sweep.
 Workers’ comp claims filed in the past 12 months.
 ICRA or EEOC complaints.
 FMLA requests.
 Military-service notifications.
 Jury summonses.
 Any IWPCA wage complaints.
 If any protected activity sits within a timeline that could suggest causation, you need the independent stated reason documented and dated before proceeding.

 Iowa’s open public-policy tort means a plaintiff can argue a novel policy anchor if the facts support it.
 The best defence is an independent, contemporaneous, specific stated reason that pre-dates the protected activity entirely.